 The final parameter considered is the measured temperature T_b of the hot combustion products stream from the bottom nozzle.
 The molar ratio of O_2/N_2 is increased from 21:79 to 30:70 to increase T_b from 1700 to 1950 K, while keeping the equivalence ratio of the premixed mixture entering the pre-burner, φ_b , constant at 1.0.
 The mass flow rate from the bottom nozzle is slightly adjusted for different values of T_b .
-The four values of T_b considered are 1700, 1800, 1850, and 1950 K. (Note that there is considerable heat loss to the burner, since T_b is hundreds of degrees below the adiabatic flame temperature.)
+The four values of T_b considered are 1700, 1800, 1850, and 1950 K. Note that there is considerable heat loss to the burner, since T_b is hundreds of degrees below the adiabatic flame temperature.
+The values of T_b are intentionally kept below the adiabatic flame temperature in the experiments in order to study the non-adiabaticity effects on the turbulent premixed flame.